nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ## Setting up and getting started

 ## Design & implementation
 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}
+- TODO: Design and Implementation of the Logging Functionaity (SX)

 ## Product scope